Skip to content

 Roadside ditches

 However, if we have piped the ditch, we may become responsible for its maintenance.
-Likewise, any pipe beneath the highway is our responsibility.
-When the condition of a ditch is causing flooding on a highway, we will take action under the Land Drainage Act.
+Likewise, any pipe beneath the road is our responsibility.
+When the condition of a ditch is causing flooding on a road, we will take action under the Land Drainage Act.

 Report a flood, blocked road drain or gully